ewolff/microservice-cloudfoundry/HOW-TO-RUN.md

    sufficient.
 After the installation you should be able to execute `java` and `javac` on the command line.

-* Maven is needed to build the examples.
-See https://maven.apache.org/download.cgi for installation .
-You should be able to execute `mvn`on the command line after the installation.

 * To use Cloud Foundry you need to install the `cf` command line tool, see https://docs.cloudfoundry.org/cf-cli/install-go-cli.html .

 * Then you need to install Cloud Foundry itself.
 You can either do a